 Best Pav to Serve with Pav Bhaji

-The Curry (Bhaji) is served with soft buns or dinner rolls AKA pav that are not sweet.
+The Curry (Bhaji) is served with soft buns or dinner rolls, AKA pav, that are not sweet.
 In the US, some cities have Indian Bakeries such as "Hot Breads" that make the traditional Indian Pav.
-If you have one near you, do grab their fresh soft buns, For the rest of us who may not have easy access to teh traditional Pav, buy buns or soft rolls from grocery stores that have 2 grams of sugar or less.
-I prefer buying soft potato buns, burgers buns, or Whole foods dinner rolls.
+If you have one near you, do grab their fresh soft buns.
+For the rest of us who may not have easy access to the traditional Pav, buy buns or soft rolls from grocery stores that have 2 grams of sugar or less.
+I prefer buying soft potato buns, burger buns, or Whole Foods dinner rolls.

 How to Make Pav Bhaji - Instant Pot Method

-Next, lightly butter and toast the pavs on a heated griddle or a pan
+Lightly butter the buns and toast them on a hot griddle or pan until golden and crisp.

 Pav Bhaji - Stovetop Method